aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-transparency/add-transparent-object/_index.md

 Now let’s walk through the example code step by step.

-## Step 1: Initialize the Document
+## Step 1: initialize the document
 The `Document` class is Aspose.Page's top‑level object that represents a single XPS file in memory.
 Create an instance, add a page, and set the output folder.

 ```java